DOCTORATE IN COMMUNICATION

 CURRICULUM

-Subjects encompass the epistemological fundamentals of research, design learning and implementation, and the most used analysis methodologies and techniques in communication.
-It also incorporates seminars focused on the research project development with guidance of expert advisors, as well as seminars for learning specific techniques, and academic debates with peers.
-Teaching efforts are deployed during the first year, while the subsequent academic terms focus on seminars for research development.
+Courses cover the epistemological foundations of research, learning design and implementation, and the most widely used methodologies and analytical techniques in the field of communication.
+The program also includes seminars dedicated to research project development under the guidance of expert advisors, as well as sessions focused on specialized techniques and academic debates with peers.
+Coursework is completed in the first year, followed by research-centered terms.

 RESEARCH METHODOLOGY AND DESIGN